-In accordance with the College's original foundation, one aim of which was to provide education for the children of deceased military officers, the College continues to educate, free of charge, the children of deceased servicemen or servicewomen of Her Majesty's Armed Forces irrespective of rank and the orphan children of persons who, in the sole opinion of Governors, died in acts of selfless bravery.
+In accordance with the College's original foundation, one aim of which was to provide education for the children of deceased military officers, the College continues to educate the children of deceased servicemen or servicewomen of Her Majesty's Armed Forces irrespective of rank and the orphan children of persons who, in the sole opinion of Governors, died in acts of selfless bravery with free of charge places being offered in some circumstances, subject to means testing.
 Initial enquiries should be addressed to The COO, Wellington College, Crowthorne, Berkshire, RG45 7PU or via email to admissions@wellingtoncollege.org.uk with a request for the email to be forwarded to the COO.